 Appeal – A formal request to have a financial aid administrator review your aid eligibility and possibly adjust your FAFSA figures or adjust your financial aid award.
-For example, if you believe the financial information on your financial aid application does not reflect your family’s current ability to pay (e.g., because of death of a parent, unemployment or other unusual circumstances), you should contact your financial aid counselor and submit a letter of appeal.
-Your counselor may require additional documentation of the special circumstances you outline in your letter.
+For example, if you believe the financial information on your financial aid application does not reflect your family’s current ability to pay (e.g., because of death of a parent, unemployment or other unusual circumstances), you should contact our office and submit a letter of appeal.
+Please note that we may require additional documentation of the special circumstances you outline in your letter.

 APR – The Annual Percentage Rate, or APR, is the interest rate that results from including the nominal (advertised) interest rate and other factors that affect the cost of borrowing, such as the repayment schedule, repayment options, fees, etc.